darklang/docs/docs/reference/framework/http-framework.md

 `/users/paul/projects/1` would match against `/users/:username/projects/:id` as
 that is more specific than `/users/:username`.

-However, `/users/:username/projects/:id` were not present, it would match against `/users/:username` (in this case, the variable `username` would have the value `paul/projects/1`.
+However, if `/users/:username/projects/:id` were not present, it would match against `/users/:username` (in this case, the variable `username` would have the value `paul/projects/1`.